brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

   might find this insightful).
 - A single namespace is used for types and expressions, so the same name can no longer be reused for both types and expressions.
+- We can no longer overload the syntax of types and terms as easily, for example when overloading the syntax for tuple types and tuple literals.
+- When introducing fancier types we might want to make staging of types explicit for performance reasons, which could be a breaking change.

 ## Project overview